 If you are a 100% distance student (no on-campus courses), you may request a single course withdrawal from Online Academic Advising by emailing firstname.lastname@example.org.

-The following deadlines apply to full-semester classes for the Spring 2014 semester:
+The following deadlines apply to full-semester classes for the Summer 2014 semester:

 Dates may vary for off-schedule courses (i.e. first eight weeks, second eight weeks).
-The withdrawal and refund of fees information listed above only pertains to full-semester fall courses running from August 19, 2013 through December 13, 2013.
-Please review the Spring 2014 Off Schedule Chart for withdrawal dates for courses that do not meet for the full semester.
+The withdrawal and refund of fees information listed above only pertains to full-semester Summer courses running from June 2, 2014 through July 24, 2014.
+Please review the Summer Off Schedule Chart for withdrawal dates for courses that do not meet for the full semester.
 Questions about course fees for these courses should be directed to the Bursar’s Office.

 You may also complete the total withdrawal form online through the Financial Aid Office.